 - The product did not include sufficient instructions or warning of potential safety hazards for use by a consumer

 If you think you have suffered an injury from a product, immediately stop using the product.
 Do not dispose of the product.
 Do not try to repair the product or alter it in any manner.
 Just set it aside so no one can use it and then consult our personal injury attorneys.

 The attorney and an expert will examine the product and determine if the product has a design defect, a manufacturing defect or a labeling defect.
 If the evidence proves that the injuries were caused by the product, your product liability claim could be the start of getting you proper compensation, as well as, protecting the public through either a recall of the product, causing the manufacturer to change its design, improve its manufacturing or alter its labeling.
 If the product is seriously dangerous, you may be the one who gets a dangerous product off the market and prevent injuries to others.

 You Need an Experienced Personal Injury Attorney to Handle Your Product Liability Claim

-As an California resident and consumer, or a resident from any other state, you have the power to help make products safer for others.
+As a California resident and consumer, or a resident from any other state, you have the power to help make products safer for others.
 Consult now with a personal injury attorney who can evaluate your claim and help you recover from an injury or the death of another from a defective product.
-CALL NOW 909-481-0100 or Toll Free 1-888-MY-IELAWYER.
+CALL NOW 909-481-0100 or Toll-Free 1-888-MY-IELAWYER.
 From our offices in Rancho Cucamonga and Victorville, we're proud to serve the entire Inland Empire and High Desert Regions.